 In addition, each property with a commercial kitchen connected to the sewer system, must be equipped with a 1000 gallon tank to serve as a trap for FOG – Fat, Oil and Grease.
 This is a standard technique to prevent grease from fouling or even blocking the sewer lines.
 The grease is trapped at the top of the water level and pumped out according to an established schedule.
 There is a regular inspection of these traps, mostly associated with resturants.

 What is the worst that can happen?
 Here is a story from May, 2009:

 Krispy Kreme Clogs More than Arteries

 Oops!
 Did Krispy Kreme doughnuts clog the sewer?
-Those delicious warm glazed beauties are being blamed for clogging more than just arteries, and Associated Press report details.
-A Virginia county is like many others and is looking for cash anywhere it can get it and while waiting on those big stimulus bucks they have turned to the courts.
+Those delicious warm glazed beauties are being blamed for clogging more than just arteries, an Associated Press report details.
+The Virginia county has turned to the courts.